Home Compare AZO vs ORLY

 AutoZone vs O'Reilly Automotive: Which Stock Looks Stronger in 2026?

-O'Reilly Automotive holds the cleaner structural position, with the lead spread across growth and profitability.
+The structural profiles are close, with O'Reilly Automotive carrying a narrow edge on valuation.
 AutoZone still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.